 Routinely, the pediatric cardiologists refer these patients to an adult cardiologist, such as Dr. Jiang, who is the director of Baystate’s world class echocardiography laboratory, and who trained in adult and pediatric echocardiography at Mass General Hospital, Harvard University.
 If the severity of the disease is more complex, as in Christopher’s case, or if patients had previously had surgery in Boston, Dr. Paris refers them to Dr. Singh, who sees patients monthly at Baystate’s Tolosky Center at 3300 Main Street in Springfield.

-“We’re helping the patients by being closer to them, making it easier to access care so they don’t get lost without follow up,” Dr. Singh says.
+“We’re helping the patients by being closer to them, making it easier to access care so they don’t get lost without follow up,” Dr. Singh s.
 “A lot of these patients are young.
 Many do not have the resources to take an entire day off to drive into Boston.
-It gives the patients a way to get very specialized care for very complex heart conditions in their own communities,” he adds.
+It gives the patients a way to get very specialized care for very complex heart conditions in their own communities.”

 Christopher couldn’t agree more.
 “It’s awesome that he [Dr. Singh] comes to Springfield.
 It makes it a lot easier for me to keep up with my health.”